social-navigation-group/sbpd-dataset-pipeline/split-bag/README.md

 The script `split_rosbags.py` will split all rosbags located at the root of the `base_path` directory.

+## Static transforms

+The script assumes that the static transform data is available on the `/tf_static` topic.
+It is read when processing the sync signals, and is written to every split rosbag with updated timestamps.

 ## Output

 The split bag files to the same base directory, in a directory with a suffix **_split** for every bag file directory in the base directory.